New major study finds “no evidence that fracking can be practiced in a manner that does not threaten human health”

 Is Hillary Clinton scared of West Virginia?
 Mike Myer explains why as he preaches to the choir

 In today's column, Mike Myer tells us that Hillary Clinton is "scared of West Virginia."
 Why?

-Here’s what may be going on: West Virginians, our coal miners in particular, are poster children in a very negative way for Clinton.
-Like so . . .
+Here’s what may be going on: West Virginians, our coal miners in particular, are poster children in a very negative . . .

 Could a President Trump save coal and West Virginia?